 Day 1: St Petersburg

-Saturday.
-Welcome to Russia and the start of your holiday!
-Meet and greet arrival transfer from St Petersburg Pulkovo Airport to your hotel and check in.
-Tonight, our welcome meeting takes place.
-The remainder of the evening is free for you to do as you please.
-Your tour leader can recommend some local bars and restaurants for you to try out.
-Overnight - St Petersburg
+Welcome to Russia and the start of your winter holiday!
+Upon arrival you will be met at St Petersburg Pulkovo Airport and transferred to your hotel for check-in.
+Later tonight you’ll be treated to dinner with the rest of your group at the hotel, followed by an informative welcome meeting.
+Remainder of the evening at leisure – your tour guide can recommend some local bars for you to try out.
+Overnight St Petersburg (D).

 Day 2: The Hermitage